How to Plan for Changes in Partnership Ownership with a Buy-Sell Agreement

 When starting a new business, you may think that the last thing you have time for is worrying about what will happen when you or another owner wants out — or worse, dies.
 But it’s a huge mistake to ignore the fact that sooner or later your business will change.
 If you doubt this even for a minute, think about what would happen if you don’t create a buy-sell agreement and one of the following occurs:

-READ MORE Family Chiropractic Business Plan Example
+READ MORE Educational Software Business Plan Example

 – One partner quits to move to another city or leaves to start another business.
 Without an agreement, your partnership might, by law, be dissolved, forcing you to divide assets and profits among the partners and decide whether to start a new partnership with the remaining partners.
 Even if your partnership doesn’t end, you will still have to decide whether to buy out the departing partner’s ownership interest and for how much.